alchemyplatform/aa-sdk/site/using-smart-accounts/transfer-ownership/multi-owner-light-account.md

 :::

-### 2. Add or remove owners for a Multi-Owner Light Account
+### 2. Add or remove owners for a `MultiOwnerLightAccount`

-You can use the `updateOwners` method on the `multiOwnerLightAccountClientActions` extended smart account client to add or remove owners from the Multi-Owner Light Account.
+You can use the `updateOwners` method on the `multiOwnerLightAccountClientActions` extended smart account client to add or remove owners from the `MultiOwnerLightAccount`.

 ::: code-group